The Human Factors and Ergonomics Society

 , Inc., a nonprofit corporation chartered by the State of California, USA, to operate exclusively for charitable, educational, scientific, and literary purposes by authority of, and in accordance with, the Articles of Incorporation, the By-Laws, and the operating rules of the Society now in force or hereafter amended.

 Also on this site are a list of the present officers, membership forms and information how you can become a member, our most recent newsletter, a list of events, examples of bad ergonomics and design, and you might even find a new job in our service section.

-August 20th 2013 the Europe Chapter had a total of 213 members from The Netherlands, Germany, the UK, Sweden, Spain, the USA, Belgium, France, Norway, Finland, Estonia, Greece, Romania, Switzerland, Slovenia, Fiji, Austria, Poland, Greece, Ireland, Portugal, Turkey, Israel, Iceland, India, Malaysia, Australia, and Italy.
+March 11th 2015 the Europe Chapter had a total of 239 members from The Netherlands, Germany, the UK, Sweden, Spain, the USA, Belgium, France, Norway, Finland, Estonia, Lithuania, Greece, Romania, Switzerland, Slovenia, Serbia, Fiji, Austria, Poland, Greece, Ireland, Portugal, Turkey, Israel, Iceland, India, Hong Kong, Malaysia, Australia, and Italy.